 Labor is the complete process of childbirth.
 Labor starts with the contraction of the uterus, which is the main reason for expecting moms to begin feeling the pain.
 So, pain is usually the most prominent sign of labor.
 Then comes the cervical dilation stage, which ends with the baby's delivery.
 By this time, you should be ready with your hospital bag and ready to rush to the hospital for childbirth.

-Signs Of Active Labor Approaching
+Signs Of Labor Approaching

-• Are the contractions evenly spaced?
+- Are the contractions evenly spaced?

-• How long do the contractions last?
+- How long do the contractions last?

-• Are the contractions strong?
+- Are the contractions strong?

 • Bloody show – If you have brownish or reddish mucus discharge, your mucus plug is out, and you are in labor.
 This is known as a blood show.

 • Belly and lower back pain – Back pains are common during pregnancy but usually go away if you lie down or change positions.
-If you experience back and belly pain that does not go away even if you take rest or change positions, that is a sign that active labor has kicked in.
+If you experience back and belly pain that does not go away even if you rest or switch positions, that is a sign that active labor has kicked in.

 • Water breaking – Well, that's the ultimate sign labor has started.
 Your baby floats in a sack full of amniotic fluid inside your womb.
 You will feel a big rush of water flowing out of your vagina when the water breaks.

 • Baby drops – Suddenly, you will feel a lot less pressure on your lungs, and you will be able to breathe better.
-On the contrary, the pressure on your bladder and lower back will increase, and you will pee more frequently.
+On the contrary, the strain on your bladder and lower back will increase, and you will pee more frequently.
 This is because the baby takes its position for vaginal birth.
 This is known as 'Baby Drop.'

 • Cervical dilation – It might not be easy to realize if this happens.
-Still, during your weekly check-ups in the final weeks of your third trimester, your doctor will check for cervical dilation, which is one of the signs of impending labor.
+Still, during your weekly check-ups in the final weeks of your third trimester, your doctor will check for cervical dilation, one of the signs of impending labor.

 • Cramps and increased back pain – Back pain starts around the second trimester and lasts through the pregnancy.
 But as your labor could be near, the cramps and back pain would peak, and you might constantly feel uncomfortable, no matter how comfortably you sit or lie down.